Skip to content

 “Yes, I do.”

-At their first meeting, he had written off his new boss as another arrogant suit with an inflated idea of his own worth.
+At their first meeting, he had written off his new boss as another entitled suit with an inflated idea of his own worth.
 Not many months passed before he corrected that impression.
-Arthur suffered from the influences of privilege and sexism, but he was as hard-working and competent as he expected his employees to be.
+Arthur suffered from influences of privilege and sexism, but he was as hard-working and competent as he expected his employees to be.

 And he was honest.
-As much as was possible for a corporate executive with global dealings.
+As much as possible for a corporate executive with global dealings.
 Which said more about corporate ethics in general than Arthur in particular.

 Inwardly, Galahad grimaced.
 Reading about compliance issues daily was making him jaded.